 These dogs are prone to watery eyes whose secretion flows down the face and leaves noticeable streaks and stains so you need to have their eyes checked regularly and clean the hair from stains.
 You also need to brush their teeth daily.

-As quality nutrition is a very important part of the life of your Maltese, it must be in line with his age, gender and needs from the time he is puppy.
+As quality nutrition is a very important part of the life of these dogs, it must be in line with their age, gender and needs from the time they are puppies.